-This programme addresses recent debates at the frontier of the field : globalization, the distributive effects of trade, the role of large firms in the global economy, advances in methods to analyze firm level export data and finally the revival of trade policies.
+This PSE summer school addresses recent debates at the frontier of the field : the role of large firms and global value chains in the world economy, advances in methods to analyze firm level export data, the distributive effects of trade, and finally the revival of trade policies

 - Trade and Income Distribution (Ariell Reshef, PSE and CEPII) ‐ 6 h

 Participants will have the opportunity to submit a paper to be presented within this program.
 Selected papers will be presented in front of participants and faculty in a slot reserved for such presentations.

 Global Value Chains – Pol Antràs